artsmia/artstories.md/art/curator-s-office.md

 ## History of a Professional

 Kestle’s art station, arrayed with materials for wrapping and shipping artwork, recalls a time in the museum’s history when curators were responsible for a much wider range of tasks.
-Now the MIA has a whole department that packs and ships artworks.
+Now Mia has a whole department that packs and ships artworks.

 ## Smoke-Free?